tacticool1011/cse15l-lab-reports/Lab 1/lab-report-1.md

 ``Enter same passphrase again: ``
 - SCP the public key (the file that ends in .pub) into the remote computer\
 ``scp /Users/andre/.ssh/id_rsa.pub <username>@ieng6.ucsd.edu:~/.ssh/authorized_keys``
--Now you should be able to login without entering your password
+- Now you should be able to login without entering your password\
 ![Image](ssh1.png)

 ## Optimizing Remote Running